Computational mechanics

 C. Predictive/observable-state models.
 Predictive State Representations (PSRs), Observable Operator Models (OOMs), and spectral/subspace system identification methods.
 These also define “state” via predictions of future observables, as coordinates in a finite-dimensional feature space Boots and Gordon (2011).

-CM’s distinguishing move is: define state as the minimal statistic of the past that preserves the entire conditional law of the future (not just finite horizons or chosen features), then study the structure and invariants of that object (Shalizi and Crutchfield 2000).
+CM’s distinguishing move is: define state as the minimal statistic of the past that preserves the full conditional law of the future (not just finite horizons or chosen features), then study the structure and invariants of that object (Shalizi and Crutchfield 2000).

 3 Let’s start with stationary processes